 We don’t have to say it, but you already know that this year has proven to be very wet for Dallas and surrounding areas in the Metroplex.

 Recent storms like the rainfall that has doused DFW over the last weeks have helped raise groundwater levels.
-As groundwater rises, soil shifts and the possibility of pipe leaks and bursts beneath your home become a reality.
+As groundwater rises, soil shifts, and the possibility of pipe leaks and bursts beneath your home becomes a reality.

 How Can Groundwater Lead to a Slab Leak?

 Before we get into the dangers of slab leaks, let’s explore how groundwater can create them.

 Groundwater in soil that has been saturated by excessive rains could be pushed into your slab via hydrostatic pressure.
 That pressure could cause pipes to leak or even break.

 Unfortunately, it’s hard to know when these types of leaks have occurred, and they often go undetected until you can point out some of the telltale signs of a slab leak.

 Fortunately, you don’t have to wait around for your home to display the worst signs of a slab leak to know you’ve got one.
 We’ve seen every sign and can attest that there are several red flags that point to a slab leak in your home.